unisdr/delta/_docs/division/division_import_guide.md

          ├── Region1.geojson
          └── SubRegion1.geojson
      ```
+   - Alternative structure with bundled GeoJSON is also supported:
+     ```
+     divisions.zip
+     ├── divisions.csv
+     └── level1.geojson  # FeatureCollection with multiple features
+     ```

 ### Import Process

 1. Navigate to: Settings > Geography > Upload (`/settings/geography/upload`)
 2. Click "Choose File" and select your ZIP file
-3. Click "Submit" to start the import process
+3. Click "Upload and Import" to start the import process
 4. The system will process the file and display results
+5. Review any error messages for failed imports
+6. Navigate back to the Geography list to view imported divisions

 ### Import Results